parallelvirtualcluster/pvc/docs/manuals/api.md

  * Mandatory values: N/A
  * Optional values: `limit`, `static`

-Return a JSON document containing information about all active DHCP leases in virtual network with description `<network>`.
+Return a JSON document containing information about all active DHCP leases in virtual network `<network>`.

 If `limit` is specified, return a JSON document containing information about all active DHCP leases with MAC addresses matching `limit` as fuzzy regex.